 - With grilled or fried shrimp

-I recommend using penne, rigatoni or bucatini, but you could also use pasta shapes like fusilli or macaroni.
+I recommend using penne, rigatoni, or bucatini in this rasta pasta recipe, but you could also use pasta shapes like fusilli or macaroni.

-- 2 chicken breasts or 2 cups of shredded rotisserie chicken
+- 2 large chicken breasts or 2 cups of shredded rotisserie chicken

-- 2 tbsp vegetable oil 1 tbsp for frying chicken and 1 tbsp for sauteeing bell peppers
+- 2 tablespoons vegetable oil 1 tbsp for frying chicken and 1 tbsp for sauteeing bell peppers

-- 3 tbsp jerk seasoning 1.5 tbsp with the chicken, and 1.5 tbsp goes in the sauce
+- 3 tablespoons jerk seasoning 1.5 tbsp with the chicken, and 1.5 tbsp goes in the sauce

-- 3 bell peppers preferably in different colors – sliced
+- 3 bell peppers in different colors – sliced

 - Cook pasta according to the package instructions, take it out at “al dente” as you will cook it more in the next steps.